BrainStone/MATS/README.md

 So if you are reading this I assume you are familiar with the standard command line tools and your operating system in general.

+First of all, verify that you have all the necessary tools, libararies and packages installed (See command below for package list).
+Simply run this command if you are not sure:

+    sudo apt-get install -y sudo git g++ make libboost-program-options-dev libboost-filesystem-dev libconfig++-dev libncurses5-dev libncursesw5-dev

-First of all, this repo has submodules so be sure to clone it recursively (with the `--recursive` flag).
+After you verified the existence of all necessary tools, clone the repo.
+This repo has submodules so be sure to clone it recursively (with the `--recursive` flag).
 Should you by accident have forgotten to do this just run the following two commands and you are good to go!

     git submodule update --init --recursive
     git submodule sync --recursive

-After you cloned the repo verify that you have all the necessary tools, libararies and packages installed (See command below for package list).
-Simply run this command if you are not sure:

-    sudo apt-get install -y g++ make libboost-program-options-dev libconfig++-dev libncurses5-dev libncursesw5-dev

 After that it's just a matter of compiling.
 Nothing out of the ordinary.
 Just run: